 Note: All charts are on logarithmic scale.
 Cases for Maine (whose Electoral College votes are awarded separately by each of its two Congressional districts) are split by how each of its 16 counties voted in 2016.
 Sources: USAFacts; Centers for Disease Control and Prevention; Corinna.
-Latest data are for 10th September.
+Latest data are for 17th September.

-A growing number of 'advanced' nations are experiencing 'second waves' of new cases - but Australia is one of the few also with a surge in deaths
+A growing number of 'advanced' nations are experiencing 'second waves' of new cases and deaths

 Note: All charts are on logarithmic scales.
 Data for new deaths in Spain between 25th May and 19th June not shown because of distortions caused by reclassifications on those dates.
-Data up to 11th September.
+Data up to 18th September.
 Source: University of Oxford, Our World in Data; Corinna.